relhe/relhe/README.md

 <br />
-I have three years of experience designing and developing web and mobile applications for the IT and precision agriculture sectors.
+I have three years of experience designing and developing full-stack web and mobile applications for IT and precision agriculture sectors.
 I am a software engineer, software developer, and data engineer.
-I have a strong interest in machine learning, software design, and software development.
-I create, implement and deploy safe, effective, and user-friendly apps and solutions to help businesses get the most out of their technology and boost their profits.
+I have a strong interest in software development, software design, system design, data science, and machine learning.
+I create, implement, and deploy safe, effective, and user-friendly apps and solutions to help businesses get the most out of their technology and boost their profits.
 <br />